algodex/algodex-react/.github/ISSUE_TEMPLATE/ACCEPTANCE.md

 ---
-name: Acceptance and Standardization
+name: ✅ Acceptance and ♻ Standardization
-about: Adding Tests and Code Refactors
+about: Adding Tests(✅) and Code Refactors(♻)
 title: '✅ Acceptance: '
 labels: 'standardization'
 assignees: ''